-Training teachers for beginning through intermediate level piano instruction.
-Establishing strong artistic, musical and technical foundations.
-(F) PREREQUISITE: permission of instructor.
+Training teachers for beginning through intermediate-level piano instruction establishing strong artistic, musical and technical foundations.
+(F-even years) PREREQUISITE: permission of instructor.

 MUSE 4503 - Piano Pedagogy II (2)

 Training teachers for advanced piano instruction; extensive readings from renowned artist-teachers and performers; development of ideation and memorization skills; observations and supervised practice teaching.
-(SP) PREREQUISITE: MUSE 4501 or permission of instructor.
+(SP-odd years) PREREQUISITE: MUSE 4501 or permission of instructor.

 MUSE 4505 - Collab Piano Technique (2)

 Performance class involving practical study of instrumental and vocal standard repertory and the problems of ensemble playing; facility in sight-reading and ability to assimilate music rapidly; score reading, transposition, and figured bass realization introduced as skills necessary to well rounded musicianship.
 (F-even years)PREREQUISITE: permission of instructor.

 MUSE 4506 - Suzuki String Pedagogy I (3)